Golf Tutorials

 Category 3: Multi-Layer / Tour (The Ultimate Performance Ball)

-• _Who it’s for:_ Experienced, low-handicap golfers with fast swing speeds who can shape a variety of both long and a short shots. if you generate enough speed and have a consistent swing, this ball unlocks ultimate performance.
+• Who it’s for: Experienced, low-handicap golfers with fast swing speeds who can shape a variety of both long and short shots.
+If you generate enough speed and have a consistent swing, this ball unlocks ultimate performance.

-• _Key characteristics:_ Exceptional a soft feel, high short-game spin, and incredible-control and feel in your wedge game.
+• Key characteristics: Exceptional soft feel, high short-game spin, and incredible control and feel in your wedge game.

 Step 3: Pay Attention to the Cover - Urethane vs. Ionomer